 There’s a pretty clever all-relevant feature selection method, which was conceived by Witold R. Rudnicki and developed by Miron B. Kursa at the ICM UW.
-Here is its website.
+Here is the publication.

 While working on my PhD project I read their paper, really liked the method, but didn’t quite like how slow it was.
 It’s based on R’s Random Forest implementation which runs only on a single core.

 On the other hand, I knew that the core dev team working at scikit-learn on the Random Forest Classifier has made an incredible job at optimizing its performance making it the fastest implementation currently available.
 So I thought I’d re-implement the algorithm in Python.
 It runs pretty fast now, and has a scikit-learn like interface, so you can call fit(), transform() and fit_transform() on it.
 You can check it out on my GitHub.

 Miron kindly agreed to benchmark it against his original version so it might get modified, but in the meanwhile please feel free to use it and let me know what you think!

 In many data analysis and modelling projects we end up with hundreds or thousands of collected features.
 Even worse, sometimes we have way more features than samples.
 It is a setting that is becoming increasingly common, at least in biomedical sciences for sure.
 This is called a small n large p situation, which pretty much means you’re left with regularized (preferably lasso) regression techniques if you want to avoid massively over-fitting your data.

 But fortunately most of the time not all your variables are interesting or relevant to the stuff you’re trying to understand/model.
 So you can try to devise clever ways to select the important ones and incorporate only those into your model, this is called feature selection and there are loads of published methods floating around.